Pioneered by Tech Firms in California, Communal Workspace Model Becoming More Mainstream Among Big Office Firms

 * Landlords are not selling space but productivity and more productive space will command higher rents per square foot.

-Just a Fad That Fade When Good Times Return?
+Just a Fad That Will Fade When Good Times Return?

 For the landlord hoping the downsizing is just an over-reaction to years of recessions and slow growth, Jason Lewis, president and managing broker of EcoSpace in Denver, says: “Not a chance!”